opensumi/docs/docs/develop/how-to-design-module.en.md

 }
 ```

-Contribution point files provide registration of capabilities such as `Command`, `Menu`, `Keybinding`, `ComponentView`, etc.
+Contribution point files provide registration of capabilities, such as `Command`, `Menu`, `Keybinding` and `ComponentView`.

-And some other Service definitions
+And some other Service definitions.

 ## How to Encode